xpw0222/uchicago-pyanno/docs/source/developer_guide.rst

     The tests that verify some of the models' functionality (e.g., the estimation of the model parameters), are stochastic.
-This has the advantage that they test different, general scenarios at each round, but occasionally lead to test failures.
+This has the advantage that they test different, general scenarios at each round, but occasionally leads to test failures.
 If one of the test fails, please run it a second time.
     If the failures are consistent, please report a bug using the `issue tracker <https://github.com/enthought/uchicago-pyanno/issues>`_.